spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-dynamic-multistore.md

 Follow the steps below to install the Dynamic Multistore feature core.

-### 1) Prerequisites
+### Prerequisites for projects below version 202404.0

 {% info_block warningBox "Shop version" %}
-If your shop is already running version 202404.0 or later skip ahead to the step 2.
-Enable the dynamic store feature section - that's all you need to get started with Dynamic Multistore.
+If your project is of version 202404.0 or later, go to [Enable the dynamic store feature]

-For shops on older versions, follow the detailed steps below to prepare for the upgrade.
 {% endinfo_block %}

 1. Upgrade the following modules: